Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 - things to talk about with Elsi:
   - Jun's thesis, meeting with Jun, and my ideas
   - Maybe consider submitting to camp?
-  - the cogsci x gorilla grant if I want to recruit adult speakers for classifier project (also Erjing's acquisition data)
+  - the cogsci x gorilla grant if I want to recruit adult speakers for the classifier project (also Erjing's acquisition data)

 ## current research questions
 1. How syntactic factors (e.g., locality, syntactic position) and non-syntactic factors (e.g., verb semantics, perspective, discourse) impact reflexive resolution in Chinese?